rust-lang/book/nostarch/chapter10.md

 Annotating lifetimes is not even a concept most other programming languages have, so this is going to feel unfamiliar.
-Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can get introduced to the concept.
+Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can get comfortable with the concept.

 ### Preventing Dangling References with Lifetimes

-The main aim of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.
+The main aim of lifetimes is to prevent *dangling references*, which cause a program to reference data other than the data it’s intended to reference.
 Consider the program in Listing 10-17, which has an outer scope and an inner scope.